PyLabRobot/pylabrobot/docs/index.rst

-Welcome to PyHamilton's documentation!
+Welcome to PyLabRobot's documentation!
 ======================================

-PyHamilton is an OS agnostic, pure Python interface to Hamilton liquid handling robots.
+PyLabRobot is an OS agnostic, pure Python interface to Hamilton liquid handling robots.

 .. warning::
   This documentation covers
-  `the experimental usb branch <https://github.com/pyhamilton/pyhamilton/tree/usb>`_ and should not be used in production.
-See `this GitHub repo <https://github.com/dgretton/pyhamilton>`_ for the current stable version.
+  `the experimental usb branch <https://github.com/pylabrobot/pylabrobot/tree/usb>`_ and should not be used in production.
+See `this GitHub repo <https://github.com/dgretton/pylabrobot>`_ for the current stable version.

 .. toctree::